 He gave me millions - Governor Mutua opens up on friendship with Kibaki

-Mutua served as the government spokesman for two terms in during Kibaki's time
+Mutua served as the government spokesman for two terms during Kibaki's time.

 Appearing on Citizen TV, Mutua mentioned that he was very sad when he heard that the former Head of State had passed on.

-“I will miss his his honesty, his straight forwardness in politics.
+“I will miss his honesty, his straightforwardness in politics.
 He always said that he was not perfect, he knew mistakes were made during his administration but a lot of success was achieved.
 His love for this country.

 "I was very sad when I heard he has died… because I was planning to go and visit him because he was no feeling well.
 I was actually in Australia when he passed away and I will miss him because he believed in me and encouraged me because he saw that I can be something in this country,” Mutua remarked.